 Check salary.com to research the salaries for Medical Assistants.

-You can earn a degree and diploma in medical assisting.
+You can earn a degree in medical assisting.
 You’ll be prepared to take the certification exam of the American Association of Medical Assistants.
 We offer the following certificates:

 The Medical Assisting Program at Henderson Community College, AAS degree, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).